-Time Machine is a built-in feature on your Mac.
-It’s one of the most important ones, as it automatically backs up all of your files on an external drive (and restores them if they’re ever deleted).
+Time Machine is one of the most important built-in features — it automatically backs up all of your files on an external drive and lets you restore them if they’re ever deleted.

 But sometimes, Time Machine won’t back up, and you’ll encounter one or several of the following issues: